Italian Open Betting Tips & Predictions

 This event has been a bastion of the circuit for the best part of 75 years, and while it has dotted around the country it appears to have settled on its current home of Golf Club Milano in, yes you guessed it, Milan.

 The event was held here last year, and witnessed a quite remarkable meltdown from the bookmakers’ favourite this week, Martin Kaymer.
 He should have bagged the ‘W’ with ease, but an awful Sunday allowed the previously unheralded Rikard Karlberg, his maiden tour victory.

 With four missed cuts out of the last five we won’t be backing Karlberg this week in a hurry, but funnily this event has a habit of throwing up curveball winners, as this rogues gallery attests:

 2012 – Gonzalo Fernandez-Castano (-24)

 2011 – Robert Rock (-21)

-Bar Molinari, none of these other five guys, with all the will in the world, has quite set the European Tour alight, and what it means for punters is that this tournament is wide open.
-A Swede, a South African, a Frenchman, a Spaniard and an Englishman, and all priced at 50/1 or greater if you leave Francesco out of the equation; that’s food for thought.
+None of these five guys, with all the will in the world, has quite set the European Tour alight, and what it means for punters is that this tournament is wide open.
+A Swede, a South African, a Frenchman, a Spaniard and an Englishman, and all priced at 50/1 or greater; that’s food for thought.

-Karlberg’s winning score of -19 in 2015 and Molinari’s -22 last year highlights that this is a scorer’s track, so birdies – and lots of them – are the order of the day.
+Karlberg’s winning score of -19 last year highlights that this is a scorer’s track, so birdies – and lots of them – are the order of the day.

 A Par 71 with a 7,156 yardage, the Golf Club Milano was designed by James Peter Gannon and opened its doors for the first time in 1928.
 Many of the original features are still in place, including tight, tree-lined fairways and small Bentgrass greens that ran pretty slowly in 2015.